Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

-The coordinate descent step for finding $\theta_m=\argmin_{\theta\in\Theta}L(y,F_{m-1},\theta)$ is done using a first- or second-order method for convex optimization initialized with the covariance parameters $\theta_{m-1}$ of the previous iteration.
+The coordinate descent step for finding $\theta_m=\argmin_{\theta\in\Theta}L(y,F_{m-1},\theta)$ can be done using a first- or second-order method for convex optimization initialized with the covariance parameters $\theta_{m-1}$ of the previous iteration.
 In doing so, we avoid the full re-estimation of the covariance parameters in every boosting iteration.
-Examples of optimization algorithms for determining $\theta_m$ include gradient descent, gradient descent with Nesterov acceleration \citep{nesterov2004introductory}, and Fisher scoring which is a quasi Newton method that is often called ``natural gradient descent" in machine learning \citep{amari1998natural}.
+Examples of optimization algorithms for determining $\theta_m$ include various forms of gradient descent and quasi-Newton methods such as Fisher scoring which is often called ``natural gradient descent" in machine learning \citep{amari1998natural}.

+For first- and second-order optimization methods, the gradient of $L(y,F,\theta)$ with respect to $\theta$ is required.
+This gradient is given by

+In our software implementation (see Section \ref{software}), we reparametrize all parameters $\theta_k$ with positivity constraints, such as marginal variance and range parameters, on the log-scale $\log(\theta_k)$ in order to constrain them to positive values during the numerical optimization.
+Further, there is an explicit solution for the error variance parameter:

 For Gaussian processes, we have found in simulated experiments that when doing gradient descent, profiling out the error variance using the analytic formula in \eqref{exact_sigma} increases convergence speed (results not tabulated).
 For Fisher scoring, on the other hand, profiling out the error variance can reduce convergence speed considerably (results not tabulated).
-Further, when doing gradient descent, the computational time to find minimizers can be reduced when adding adding Nesterov acceleration.
-For first- and second-order optimization methods, the gradient of $L(y,F,\theta)$ with respect to $\theta$ is required.
-This gradient is given by

-see, e.g., \citet{williams2006gaussian}, and the trace is calculated as In addition, there is an explicit solution for the error variance parameter: